Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: The sample

-\section{The Sample}
+\section{The sample}

 SUBWAYS was born with the aim of increasing the number of known UFO hosts with multi-wavelength observations.
-The whole project lies its grounds on a large XMM-Newton campaign ($\sim1.5$ Ms of observing time in 2019-2020; \citealt{Brusa2022}) of a sample of 17 (plus five collected from the XMM archive with comparable spectral quality) X-ray selected AGN (mostly Type 1 QSO, with log$(M_{BH}/M_{odot}) = 7.46-9.22$ and $-1.92<$log$\lambda_{Edd}<0.35$), chosen at redshift z=0.1-0.5 and with bolometric luminosity $L_{bol} \simeq 10^{44.9-46.3}$ erg/s).
+The whole project is based on a large XMM-Newton campaign ($\sim1.5$ Ms of observing time in 2019-2020; \citealt{Brusa2022}) of a sample of 17 (plus five collected from the XMM archive with comparable spectral quality) X-ray selected AGNs (mostly Type 1 quasar (QSO), with log$(M_{BH}/M_{odot}) = 7.46-9.22$ and $-1.92<$log$\lambda_{Edd}<0.35$), chosen at redshift z=0.1-0.5 and with bolometric luminosity $L_{bol} \simeq 10^{44.9-46.3}$ erg/s.
 In Table~\ref{tab:images_general} we list the 22 sources belonging to SUBWAYS with their basic properties.
-Sources with a UFO detection at confidence interval $\geq 99\%$ are placed above the horizontal line.
-The unprecedented quality reached by XMM-Newton spectra allowed a detailed investigation of under-explored ranges of redshift and luminosity in UFOs studies.
-From the main analysis of the XMM-Newton observations, \citet[Paper I]{Matzeu_2023} reported, in 7 out of the 22 AGN ($\sim30\%$), significant detection of absorption lines corresponding to high column density, highly ionised iron with outflow velocities in the range $-0.3\leq v_{out}/c\leq -0.05$ , consistent with the expectations for UFOs.
-Complementary UV imaging data have been obtained with Hubble Space Telescope (HST, PI: G. Kriss), but no counterpart for the UFO was found (\citealt[ Paper II]{Mehdipour_2023}).
+Sources with a UFO detection in the confidence interval $\geq 99\%$ are placed above the horizontal line.
+The unprecedented quality reached by XMM-Newton spectra allowed a detailed investigation of under-explored ranges of redshift and luminosity in UFO studies.
+From the main analysis of the XMM-Newton observations, \citet[Paper I]{Matzeu_2023} reported, in seven of the 22 AGNs ($\sim30\%$), significant detection of absorption lines corresponding to high column density, highly ionised iron with outflow velocities in the range $-0.3\leq v_{out}/c\leq -0.05$ , consistent with the expectations for UFOs.
+Complementary UV imaging data have been obtained with \textit{Hubble} Space Telescope (HST; PI: G. Kriss), but no counterpart for the UFO was found (\citealt[ Paper II]{Mehdipour_2023}).
 These results could be attributed either to an excessively high ionisation state or to a low covering fraction of the UV-emitting source.
-Moreover, correlations of SUBWAYS UFOs parameters with X-ray luminosity are found to be much stronger than those with the UV luminosity (\citealt[ Paper III]{Gianolli_2024}), suggesting the innermost regions of the AGN are more significantly involved than the accretion disk in powering sub-relativistic winds.
+Moreover, correlations of SUBWAYS UFO parameters with X-ray luminosity are found to be much stronger than those with the UV luminosity (\citealt[ Paper III]{Gianolli_2024}), suggesting that the innermost regions of the AGNs are more significantly involved than the accretion disk in powering sub-relativistic winds.
 In fact, though for four objects with UFO detection thermal pressure could in theory launch the outflow, it cannot explain the outflow velocity of UFOs, suggesting that a combination of magnetically and radiatively driven processes is needed (see Fig. 11b of Paper II).